godatadriven/taster-sessions/README.md

-# Name of Taster Session
+# Seasonality Modelling

 ## Introduction

-This repository contains all notebooks and materials for the Name of Taster Session.
+This repository contains all notebooks and materials for the Seasonality Modelling Coding Breakfast.

 ## Explore and experiment in Binder